feiju12138/womprat/README.md

 VNC input supports pointer, wheel, clipboard, bounded cursor/desktop-name data, keypad keysyms, F1-F24, Meta/OS keysyms for NeXT-like targets, and active-key release on blur/reconnect/dispose to avoid stuck modifiers.

+Servers using standard VNC password authentication prompt for their password inside the VNC tab and reconnect without storing it.
+Authentication modes outside RFB `None` and classic VNC password authentication are reported in the tab status.

 ### RDP

 RDP credentials are entered in a centred dialog.
 Once Connect is pressed, the dialog hides and the canvas is displayed.
 Status is shown in an auto-sized bottom-left bar styled like the browser status bar.
 Fit-to-viewport is the default display mode.